bytecodealliance/regalloc2/doc/DESIGN.md

 regalloc2 takes an SSA IR as input, where the usual definitions apply: every vreg is defined exactly once, and every vreg use is dominated by its one def.
-(Useing blockparams means that we do not need additional conditions for phi-nodes.)
+(Using blockparams means that we do not need additional conditions for phi-nodes.)

 ## Block Parameters